Spiritual assistance in prisons, healthcare facilities and the army

 In the EU countries, most of the official public holidays are Christian holidays (Christmas, Easter, etc.); the weekly rest day itself, Sunday, originates in the Christian tradition.
 This is why the faithful of Christian religious minorities do not find it too difficult to celebrate their own religious holidays.
 For this reason, with reference to the questions of this cluster, Christian religious minorities have always been counted among those whose members have the right to abstain from service (Mormons are classified within the group of Christian religious minorities because they also celebrate the most important Christian holidays).

-Do inmates have the right to receive food that is not forbidden by their religion (Cluster G)?
+Do inmates have the right to receive food that is not forbidden by the rules of their RBM (Cluster G)?

 In most EU countries inmates can obtain food that is not forbidden by their religion; more rarely, however, they are allowed to receive food prepared according to religious rules (e.g. halal or kosher food).
 In some countries inmates are entitled to eat food prepared outside the prison by their own religious group according to religious rules (this is the case in Italy for members of the Jewish community).